Ayaan-Imran/Hill-Climber-controller-AI/README.md

 **NOTE**: For installing mediapipe successfully, you must use python 3.7 or below!

 ## How to use the app
-Check out this short YouTube video for detailed explaination:
+Check out this short YouTube video for detailed explaination ==> https://www.youtube.com/watch?v=vXWKMyTzvtY